 Mike Gill – NMRS Recorder

-No project like this can be completed without help from a wide range of individuals, and over fifty years many people have contributed data, much of it from NMRS publications.
-Nevertheless, I would like to thank the following: J. Ambler, G. Brooks, Dr I.J.
-Brown, P. Deakin, T. Knapp, H.M.
-Martell, Dr P. Murphy, D. Poyner, K. Ramsay, M.J.
-Shaw, I. Spensley, M. Street, L.O.
-Tyson, Dr R. Vernon
+No project like this can be undertaken without help from a wide range of individuals, and I would like to thank the following: D. Barker, G. Brooks, S. Brooks, Dr I.J.
+Brown, D. Cameron, P. Cullen, P. Deakin, S. Grudgings, D. Hardwick, D. Kitching, T. Knapp, R. Lynch, H.M.
+Martell, R. Matthews, A. Moyes, Dr P. Murphy, S. O’Brien, D. Poyner, K. Ramsay, C. Seal, M.J.
+Shaw, I. Spensley, P. Sproat, M. Street, L. Turnbull, L.O.
+Tyson, Dr R. Vernon, M. Wilson, T. Woods.

 The project was also supported by a NMRS Grant towards the cost of data gathering.